How To Delete All Contacts on the iPhone [March 2022]

 Although this is easier from the iCloud, it can be performed on your iPhone too.
 Using your iPhone, you can click on each contact, then tap on the Edit button located at the top-right of the screen.
 Scroll all the way down this page and click on “Delete Contact” in red.
 Confirm, and that individual will be gone.

-This is an incredibly lengthy process if you have more than a few contacts to purge.
+If you have more than a few contacts to purge, this is an incredibly lengthy process.
 The simpler method is to log into iCloud on a computer and highlight multiple contacts at once.

 Editing Your Contacts